wiremock/wiremock.org/_docs/configuration.md

 you can use the `CollectingNetworkTrafficListener`.

 ## HTTP Client
-If you want to increase the proxying performance of wiremock you can enable Connection reuse and increse max Connections
+If you want to increase the proxying performance of WireMock you can enable connection reuse and increase the maximum number of connections:

 ```java
 // Maximum connections for Http Client